DavidBrenner3/VMUB/readme.txt

-Use Delphi 10 Seattle to compile.
+Use Delphi XE or newer to compile.

 To change from portable version to install switch